Legal Advice for Compensation Insurance Claims & TPD Payouts

 Picture of a pain and suffering calculator

-Calculate Your Pain and Suffering Settlement
+Pain and Suffering Settlement Calculations

-Queenslanders with eligible accident compensation claims often want to calculate the value of their pain and suffering settlement.
+Queenslanders with eligible accident compensation claims often want to know the process of calculating a pain and suffering settlement.
 This type of non-economic damage occurs when someone suffers a personal injury from someone else’s negligence.
+The most common injuries covered by personal injury claims are from:

-• Car accident
+• Motor vehicle accident injuries

-• Workplace accident or illness
+• Workplace injury or illness

-• Private property accident
+• Private property injuries

-Regardless of how the injury happened, to successfully claim an accident compensation payout, the injured must prove that the other party was at fault for the accident that caused their financial loss.
+Regardless of how the injury happened, to successfully claim an accident compensation payout, the injured person must prove that the other party was at fault for the accident that caused their financial loss.

-Pain and Suffering Payout Table QLD 2024
+Calculating Pain and Suffering Payouts QLD 2024

 Injury Scale Value (ISV) Payout Table QLD from 1 July 2024